 - Dividend yield: 1.6%

 The traditional 60/40 portfolio is arguably too conservative for many investors, especially younger retirement savers.
+Even the fund’s current 65/35 mix, while a little better, might still be too tame.
 But if you did want to own an actively managed blend of stocks and bonds, it’s hard to do much better than Puritan.
-This Fidelity mutual fund has been in the top 5% of its category across every meaningful time period, and has returned nearly 11% annually since its inception in 1947.
+This Fidelity mutual fund is better than at least 95% of its peers over the trailing three-, five-, 10-, and 15-year periods, and it has returned nearly 11% annually since its inception in 1947.

 Want to learn more about FPURX?
 Check out the Fidelity provider site.